timlabs/uscode/United States Code/TITLE 10-ARMED FORCES/Subtitle A-General Military Law/PART I-ORGANIZATION AND GENERAL MILITARY POWERS/CHAPTER 04-OFFICE OF THE SECRETARY OF DEFENSE/CHAPTER 04-OFFICE OF THE SECRETARY OF DEFENSE.md

 * (c) The Chief Information Officer takes precedence in the Department of Defense with the officials serving in positions specified in section 131(b)(4) of this title.
 The officials serving in positions specified in section 131(b)(4) and the Chief Information Officer of the Department of Defense take precedence among themselves in the order prescribed by the Secretary of Defense.

-* (c) The Chief Information Officer of the Department of Defense shall report directly to the Secretary of Defense in the performance of duties under this section.
+* (d) The Chief Information Officer of the Department of Defense shall report directly to the Secretary of Defense in the performance of duties under this section.

-* (d) The Chief Information Officer of the Department of Defense takes precedence in the Department of Defense with the officials serving in positions specified in section 131(b)(4) of this title.
-The officials serving in positions specified in such section and the Chief Information Officer take precedence among themselves in the order prescribed by the Secretary of Defense.

 ### §143.
 Office of the Secretary of Defense personnel: limitation
 * (a) PERMANENT LIMI TATION ON OSD PERSONNEL.—The number of OSD personnel may not exceed 4,300.